Illinois Court Records

 - The existence of any aggravating or mitigating circumstance.

-Offenders have a better chance of a lower prison term if they can show that they performed a minor part during the violation, or that they had a mental health issue, or tried not to harm any of the victims.
-However, crimes that affect children are more liable to end in long prison terms.
+Offenders may have a better chance of securing a lower prison term if they can prove that they performed a minor part during the violation, or that they had a mental health issue, or tried not to harm any of the victims.
+However, crimes that affect children are more likely to end in long prison terms.

 - Class X felonies (like making more than 15 grams of meth) are the next in severity.
-Their prison sentences are generally six to thirty years with no probation but could be as high as sixty years If the judge adds an extension.
-When a Class X felon is finally released, they must serve three more years of compulsory parole where they will receive supervision from an assigned parole officer.
+Their prison sentences are generally six to thirty years with no probation, but could be as high as sixty years if the judge adds an extension.
+When a Class X felon is finally released, they are generally required to serve three more years of compulsory parole, where they will receive supervision from an assigned parole officer.

 - Class 1 felonies (like second-degree murder) are not as severe as Class X felonies.
-Their prison sentences are generally four to fifteen years but could be as high as thirty years for an extended-term.
-They can enjoy as much as four years of probation or conditional release.
-Following the release of a Class 1 felon, they must serve another two years of compulsory supervision by a parole officer.
+Their prison sentences are generally four to fifteen years, but could be as long as thirty years for an extended term.
+They may still be eligible for up to four years of probation or conditional release.
+Following the release of a Class 1 felon, they may be required to serve another two years of compulsory supervision by a parole officer.

-- Class 2 felonies (like the unlawful purchase of a gun) are not as severe as Class 1 felonies.
+- Class 2 felonies (like unlawfully purchasing a gun) are not as severe as Class 1 felonies.
 They can have as many as four years of probation or conditional discharge.
-Their punishments are generally three to seven years in prison but could be as high as fourteen years if the term includes an extension.
-After a Class 2 felon has been released, they must serve an additional two years of mandatory supervision on parole.
+Their punishments are generally three to seven years in prison, but could be as high as fourteen years if the term includes an extension.
+After a Class 2 felon has been released, they may serve an additional two years of mandatory supervision on parole.

-- Class 3 felonies usually carry a possible punishment of within two to five years in prison or as much as ten years for an extended-term.
-Class 3 felons may enjoy as much as 30 months of probation or conditional release, but they must serve one more year reporting to a parole officer.
+- Class 3 felonies usually carry a possible punishment of two to five years in prison or as much as ten years for an extended term.
+Class 3 felons may be eligible for up to 30 months of probation or conditional release, but may also be required to report to a parole officer for one more year.

 - The Illinois justice system regards felony violations without classification as Class 4 felonies.
 They are usually punishable with a prison term of up to three or as much as six years when extended.
 A year of parole is required post-release.
 Convicted felons can earn as much as 30 months of conditional release.

-Aside from incarceration, felony convictions can also attract fines and probation after serving a prison term.
+In addition to incarceration, felony convictions may attract fines and probation after serving a prison term.
 These fines are generally no more than $25,000.

 Some Class X felonies are: